tomsom/yoga-linux/README.md

 ## Problems:
  - [x] **Keyboard not working**
-   > The keyboard doesn't be work out of the box (Fixed in kernel 6.0)
+   > The keyboard doesn't work out of the box (Fixed in kernel 6.0)

  - [x] **Internal mic not working**
    > Internal mic does not work (Fixed in kernel 6.1)